-Due to the slow progression of Alzheimer’s disease, it can be difficult for acknowledge that there is a problem.
-This is especially the case in older people as they feel that memory problems are just a part of getting old.
+Due to the slow progression of Alzheimer’s disease, it can be hard to notice that something is wrong.
+This is especially the case in older people; many feel that memory problems are just a part of getting older.

 Diagnosis & Treatment

-An early diagnosis can provide you with the best chance to prepare and plan for your future, including any treatments and support.
-Therefore, if you’re worried in any way about your memory or if you’ve experienced any of the symptoms shown in the post, you should visit your doctor.
+An early diagnosis gives you the best chance to prepare for your future, including any treatments and support.
+Therefore, if you’re worried about your memory or you’ve experienced any of the symptoms we’ve discussed, you should visit your doctor.

-No single test will be able to diagnose the condition, but your doctor will ask questions about any of the problems you have been experiencing and may do some tests to rule out any other medical conditions.
+No single test can diagnose Alzheimer’s, but your doctor will ask questions about your symptoms.
+They may also do some tests to rule out any other medical conditions.

-You may be referred to a specialist memory assessment service, where professionals from multiple disciplines can help the diagnosis.
-A common test used at this stage is the mini mental state examination.
-The NHS explain:
+A doctor may refer you to a specialist memory assessment service, where professionals from multiple disciplines can help the diagnosis.
+A common test at this stage is the mini mental state examination.
+The NHS explains:

 One widely used test is the mini mental state examination (MMSE).
 This involves being asked to carry out activities such as memorising a short list of objects correctly and identifying the current day of the week, month and year.
 Different memory clinics may also use other, longer tests.
 The MMSE isn’t used to diagnose Alzheimer’s disease, but it’s useful to initially assess areas of difficulty that a person with the condition may have.”

-Anybody with the condition will need plenty of support for them to live as independently as possible.
-An occupational therapist will be able to identify any problems or unsafe areas in your everyday life, and the solutions to them.
+Anybody with Alzheimer’s disease will need plenty of support to live as independently as possible.
+An occupational therapist can help you identify problems and risks in your everyday life, in order to find the right solutions.

-Psychological treatments, such as cognitive stimulation, may be offered to help improve your memory, problem solving skills and language ability.
+Psychological treatments, such as cognitive stimulation, may help improve your memory, problem solving skills and language ability.

-This type of dementia affects around 17% of those who have been diagnosed, which is around 150,000 people.
+This type of dementia accounts for around 20% of diagnoses, roughly 150,000 people.
 Vascular dementia is caused by reduced blood flow to your brain and is most common in those aged over 65.

-A reduction in blood flow to your brain can be caused by the narrowing and blockage of the small blood cells inside your brain, as well a single stroke or a series of mini strokes.
+A reduction in blood flow to your brain can be caused by the narrowing and blockage of the small blood vessels inside your brain.
+A single stroke or a series of mini strokes can also be causes.

-Vascular dementia can either start suddenly or come on slowly over time, with symptoms worsening and the condition progresses.
+Vascular dementia can either start suddenly or appear slowly over time.
 Symptoms to look out for include: